saskins/microsoft-graph-docs/api-reference/v1.0/api/workbookrange-visibleview.md

 ---
 title: "workbookRange: visibleView"
-description: "One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see Permissions." ms.localizationpriority: medium
+description: "Review the API reference about workbookRangeView: visibleView, which is one of the following permissions required to call this API." ms.localizationpriority: medium
 author: "lumine2008"
 ms.prod: "excel"